UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 ```
 {
   "id": string | UUID value | required,
+  "bannerText": string | text value for banners | can be null,
   "comments": string | can be null,
   "created": string | ISO Date | required,
   "description": string | description of scene | can be null,